unepwcmc/ProtectedPlanet/docs/stats/stats.md

 2. [Splitting Marine Protected Areas](marine_intersection.md)
 3. [Calculating Stats](stats_calculator.md)

-In the end we are taking around 6 hours to run automatically (2 hours for the first step and 4 hours for the second).
+In the end we are taking around 6 hours to run automatically (2 hours for the first step and 4 hours for the second step).